2025 Storm Events in Denver

 Roofing Permits in Denver

 The city offers a Quick Permits program for standard residential reroofs, with typical turnaround of 24 to 72 hours when submitted correctly by a licensed contractor.
-Permit fees range from $100 to $500 depending on project scope and valuation.
+Applications can be submitted through Denver's e-permits portal, streamlining the process for straightforward projects.
 Inspections are required at mid-project to verify ice shields and underlayment installation, and again upon completion to ensure code compliance.
-Denver's building codes were updated in 2024, with new I-Codes expected mid-2025, so working with a knowledgeable local contractor ensures compliance with current requirements.
-Performing work without required permits can trigger fines, stop-work orders, and insurance claim denials.
+Denver adopted new 2025 building and fire codes in June 2025, so working with a knowledgeable local contractor ensures compliance with current requirements.

 Choosing a roofing contractor in Denver